ElectricRCAircraftGuy/eRCaGuy_hello_world/stack_exchange/published/eclipse_using_too_much_cpu.md

 Restart Eclipse.

 Now, Eclipse can only take up to 4 of my 8 hyperthreads, and my system runs much better!

+If on Linux, you should also reduce your "swappiness" setting to improve system performance.
+See below.

 ## Details and additional improvements to make